 5 Credit Card Myths You Should Not Believe

 I remember the very first time I got offered a credit card.
 That shiny, cool plastic card that would make all my dreams come true and create a far better life for myself.
 The reality, of course, looked somewhat different and it took me years of hard work and being constantly broke to finally clear my debt.
 Credit card debt and reckless lending practices are a major problem, not only in South Africa but around the world.
-But what are the misconceptions around credit and credit cards, and do they really have to mean a life of misery with the risk of debt counselling?
+But what are the misconceptions around credit and credit card myths, and do they really have to mean a life of misery with the risk of debt counselling?

 - Credit Cards Are ‘Free’ Money And Grant You Security